spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202304.0/security-release-notes-202304.0.md

 ## Temporary Denial of Service (DoS) in Back Office

-An attacker can cause a temporary denial of service in the Back Office application by inserting very large data while generating vouchers in the merchandise page.
+An attacker can cause a temporary denial of service in the Back Office application by inserting very large data while generating vouchers on the _Merchandising_ page.

 ### Affected modules